Trovemaster/Duo/docs/source/hyperfine.rst

 Duo calculates field-free hyperfine structure of diatomic molecules.
 Currently,
 Duo supports two cases:

 1. only one of the nuclei possess non-zero nuclear spin, e.g., 14N16O and 24MgH.
 2. two identical nuclei with non-zero nuclear spin, e.g., H2 and D2.

-Nuclear electric quadrupole interaction and nuclear magnetic dipole interactions including Fermi-contact, nuclear spin-electron spin dipole-dipole, nuclear spin-orbit, nuclear spin-rotation, can be involved in the calculation.
+Nuclear electric quadrupole interaction and nuclear magnetic dipole interactions including Fermi-contact, nuclear spin-electron spin dipole-dipole, nuclear spin-orbit, nuclear spin-rotation, nuclear spin-nuclear spin dipole-dipole, can be involved in the calculation.
-The hyperfine calculation is turn on with the following section:
+The hyperfine calculation is turned on with the following section:
 ::